antmicro/topwrap/docs/source/description_files.md

             TUSER: tuser
             TWAKEUP: twakeup
 ```

-The name of an interface has to be unique.
-We also specify a prefix which will be used as a shortened identifier.
+The name of an interface has to be unique, while we can also specify a prefix which is used as a shortened identifier.
-Signals are either required or optional.
-Their direction is described from the the perspective of master (i.e. directionality of signals in the slave is flipped) - note that clock and reset are not included as these are usually inputs in both master and slave so they're not supported in interface specification.
+Signals are either required or optional, and their direction is described from the the perspective of the manager (i.e. the direction of signals in the subordinate are flipped) - note that clock and reset are not included as these are usually inputs in both manager and subordinate and they are not supported in the interface specification.
-These distinctions are used when an option to check if all mandatory signals are present is enabled and when parsing an IP core with `topwrap parse` (not all required signals must necessarily be present but it's taken into account).
+These distinctions are used when the option to check if all mandatory signals are present is enabled and when parsing an IP core with `topwrap parse`.
+Not all required signals must necessarily be present but they are taken into account).
-Every signal is a key-value pair, where the key is a generic signal name (usually from interface specification) and value is a regex that is used to pair the generic name with a concrete signal name in the RTL source when using `topwrap parse`.
-This pairing is performed on signal names that are transformed to lowercase and have a common prefix of an interface they belong to removed.
+Every signal is a key-value pair, where the key is a generic signal name (usually taken from the interface specification) and value is a regex that is used to pair the generic name with a specific signal name in the RTL source.
+This pairing is performed on signal names that are transformed to lowercase and they have the common prefix of an interface that they belong to removed.
-If a regexp occurs in such transformed signal name anywhere, that name is paired with the generic name.
-Since this occurs on names that have all characters in lowercase, regex must be written in lowercase as well.
+If a regexp occurs in such a transformed signal name anywhere, the name is paired with the generic name.
+As this occurs on names that have all characters in lowercase, regex must also be written in lowercase.